bludit/documentation-english/pages/themes/include-frameworks/index.md

 Themes in Bludit are very flexible, you can use any framework (Bootstrap, Foundation, Bulma, UIkit, Semantic UI, etc), any Javascript code, whatever you want.

+We include a few frameworks on the documentation, but feel free to add more of them editing this page.

 <h2 id="jquery">Include jQuery</h2>

 Bludit keeps the latest version of jQuery in his package, you can include it with the helper.